 We’ve all been there.
 That moment you wake up and can’t believe how much money you spent last night with your friends.
 Or when you check your bank account statement and can’t fathom how the numbers got so low.
-We’re all told time and time again that it’s important to save up for the future, yet our behavior just doesn’t seem to match up.
+We’re all told time and time again that it’s important to save up for the future, yet our behavior just doesn’t seem to match our future selves.
 What gives?

 First off, know you’re not alone.
 A majority of the US population saves between 0%-5% of their income every month, which is a pretty big departure from the suggested 15%.
 (CNN Money) Most of us get our paychecks and immediately spend them, whether it’s on rent, student loan payments, utilities, groceries, or boozy nights out.
 Sound familiar?